 The type KAB relay is a high-impedance, instantaneous relay for bus differential protection where bushing-type current transformers are in use.
-A low impedance, instantaneous overcurrent unit is connected in series with the varistor to provide a faster trip output during moderate and severe fault conditions.
+An optional low impedance, instantaneous overcurrent unit may be connected in series with the varistor to provide a redundant trip output during moderate and severe fault conditions.